sight in your firearm

 • 25 yards – Great for pistols and close-range carbines.
 Also useful for initial zeroing before moving further out.

-• 50 yards – Popular for AR-15 platforms with red dots.
+• 50 yards – Popular for mid range rifles such as AR-15 platforms with red dots.
 Provides a practical balance for close-quarters and mid-range shooting.

 • 200 yards and beyond – Long-range shooters often choose these distances depending on caliber, ballistic trajectory, and purpose.